Furrrlo/serial_ram_deref/README.md

 Running vunit requires python >3.6 and a simulator runner installed on the PATH (I personally use GHDL).

-When on Windows, I suggest running everything on WSL2, as installing Windows is painful.
+When on Windows, I suggest running everything on WSL2, as installing GHDL on Windows is painful.

 Installing GHDL (built from source as the version that ships in the package managers